 Each application will be considered carefully on its merits.

 There are certain offences that will prevent you becoming a foster carer, i.e. a conviction of a sexual offence or a violent act towards a child.
 Other offences will need to be discussed with the assessing social worker.

 During the assessment process you will discuss the age profile of the children/young people most suited to be placed with your family and what type of fostering suits your family best.

 Some fostering placements may require at least one member of the fostering family to be a full-time carer.
 Certain time commitments are required, i.e. attending meetings, facilitating contact, however some types of fostering will be more demanding than others.
 Fostering will have an impact on everyone living in the home.
-The sons and daughters of foster carers will have to share their parents, their toys and their friends, as well as cope with difficult and challenging behaviors.
+The sons and daughters of foster carers will have to share their parents, their toys and their friends, as well as cope with difficult and challenging behaviours.
 They may find themselves taken into confidence by a child or young person who has suffered abuse.

-Despite these difficulties, many say that being part of a foster family has had a positive impact on them and helped them understand others better.
+Many say that being part of a foster family has had a positive impact on them and helped them understand others better.

 When a child/young person comes into care in a planned manner, the Fostering Social Worker looks to the child/young person’s extended family to see if the young person could be placed with relatives.
 Approximately 1/3 of children/young people in care today are in relative care, i.e. living with grandparents, aunts, uncles or other family members.

 A general foster carer is a person approved by the Child and Family Agency, having completed a process of assessment and has been placed on a panel of approved foster carers to care for children in the care of the State in accordance with the Child Care (Placement of Children in Foster Care) Regulations, 1995 and the Child Care Act 1991.